If you’re one of the millions suffering from a hiatal hernia. You need to try a hiatal hernia chiropractor today!

 The chiropractor then gently pushes the stomach down (towards the feet) after placing his fingers around the stomach during the patient’s exhalation.
 This process is repeated 3-5 times or until the doctor hears the gargling of the stuck acid back into the stomach.

-People take medications on a daily basis.
-If you take antacids or medicines, you may be able to treat your heartburn with natural remedies like chiropractic care.
+People take medications daily to help with their unpleasant symptoms.
+However, If you take antacids or medicines, you may be able to treat your heartburn with natural remedies like chiropractic care.

-4 other ways people prevent Hiatal hernias from developing in the first place
+4 Tips to prevent Hiatal Hernias from developing in the first place

 There are many things that people can do to prevent Hiatal hernias from developing in the first place.

 - First, it is essential to maintain a healthy weight.
-Obesity is a significant risk factor.
+Obesity is a significant risk factor for all hernias.

 - Second, people should avoid constipation by eating a high-fiber diet and staying hydrated.
 Constipation can cause straining during bowel movements, increasing pressure on the diaphragm and leading to hernias.